-We leverage the Australian 2009 Fair Work Act as a natural experiment to make a causal statement on the impact of work arrangements on the time use of mothers and their partners.
-This law changed a very specific work arrangement: it strengthened the ability of mothers to reduce hours of work within their permanent contracts, which are generally associated with a regular schedule.
-Prior to it, the main route to reducing work hours below full-time was to switch to casual contracts, which are characterized by irregular schedules.
-By expanding access to less-than-full-time jobs with a regular schedule ("permanent reduced hours"), the passage of the Fair Work Act allows us to study the impact of this work arrangement on maternal labor supply and on the reallocation of tasks within the household.
+We leverage the Australian 2009 Fair Work Act as a natural experiment to make a causal statement on the impact of work arrangements on maternal labor supply.
+This law changed a very specific work arrangement: it strengthened the ability of mothers to reduce hours of work within their permanent contracts, which are associated with a regular schedule, instead of moving to a casual contract and an irregular schedule.
+By expanding access to less-than-full-time jobs with a regular schedule ("permanent reduced hours"), the passage of the Fair Work Act allows us to study the impact of this work arrangement on maternal labor supply.
 We document that these institutional changes are indeed reflected in our data, and in particular that the probability of new mothers having a permanent job with reduced hours more than doubled after the Fair Work Act.